MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-CLI.md

 ::: zone pivot="version-three"

-Teams Toolkit CLI is a encapsulating common functionality and integration patterns, such as simplified access to Microsoft Identity.
+Teams Toolkit CLI encapsulates common functionality and integration patterns, such as simplified access to Microsoft Identity.
 You can build apps for Microsoft Teams with zero configuration.

 Following is a list of main Teams Toolkit CLI features: